Links Home

 journals in the areas of skeletal muscle metabolism during exercise and during recovery, primarily examining the roles that macronutrients play in these processes.
 In 2007, Trent was the lead author and presenter of 'Nutrition for middle-distance athletes' for the 3-day IAAF (International Association of Athletics Federations) Nutrition Consensus Congress in Monaco.

-He is also a Level III International Certified Coach (NCCP) and currently assists in coaching his wife Hilary who is ranked top-30 in the world in women's 1500m.
-As well he consults several other Olympics level athletes from around the world, including attending the 2008 Beijing Olympics as a Nutrition consultant for the Canadian Olympic Track and Field Team.
+He is also a Level III International Certified Coach (NCCP) and currently assists in coaching his wife Hilary who is an Olympian in the women’s 1500m.
+He also consults several other Olympics level athletes from around the world, including attending the 2008 Beijing Olympics and 2012 London Olympics as a nutrition and physiology consultant for the Canadian Olympic Track and Field Team.